 We offer a hand-picked team of talented, dedicated tutors to teach at your home or business, at a time which suits you.
 All of our team are DBS checked, extensively qualified and active performers on the London scene.
-We teach across the arts, including magic, with a core excellence in music tuition; music lessons are available in singing, flute, piano, accordion, saxophone, violin, guitar, oud, bass guitar, drums and DJ'ing.
+But very importantly, our teachers have been chosen for their strong interpersonal skills and their empathy.
+They have a passion as well as a talent for teaching.

 BENJAMIN GASIGLIA - DIRECTOR OF ARTPEGGIOS, GUITAR TEACHER

 Benjamin joined Artpeggios in 2011, becoming its Director in 2017.
 Born in France, he comes from a musical family - his mother is a singer and pianist, and his grandfather was a jazz guitarist (performing with singers such as Gilbert Bécaud and Serge Reggiani).
 After picking up the guitar at 14, Benjamin went on to study music theory, composition and music history at a conservatoire in Paris, developing his craft under the tutelage of great teachers and performing with numerous artists and bands on stage.

 In addition to working as a session guitarist, Benjamin has been teaching for over 15 years, sharing his love for music and gaining real satisfaction from seeing his students improve.
 He gives them the skills they need to find their own musical voice, provides them with a structured method and opens their minds to music.
 He teaches a variety of styles including rock, jazz, funk, pop, reggae, Brazilian music, classical and chanson Française, from beginner to advanced.
 Benjamin's other interests include philosophy, literature and art, all of which have helped him build his musicality.
 He has an open mind about the different roles that music can play in society.

 JANA VARGOVÁ - SINGING, PIANO AND FLUTE TEACHER